Generator Covers and Tents: What’s Safe, What’s Dangerous, and Why

 • Fully enclosed camping tents

 Important: A cover should block rain from above — not seal the generator in.
+If the generator looks enclosed, the setup is probably unsafe.

 Why Garages, Porches, and Sheds Are Never Acceptable

-Running a generator inside a garage, shed, porch, or partially enclosed patio is never safe — even if doors are open.
+Running a generator inside a garage, shed, porch, carport, or partially enclosed patio is never safe — even if doors are open.
 Exhaust gases can accumulate quickly and seep into living areas.

 Safe placement distance is more important than weather protection.
 Review How Far a Generator Should Be From the House before deciding where to operate.